 Richard A. Dimino was recently appointed by Massachusetts Governor Maura Healey to serve on the Massachusetts Department of Transportation board and elected to the role of Finance Committee Chairperson on that board.
 Mr. Dimino currently serves as President Emeritus of A Better City after serving as the President and CEO from 1995 to April 2023.
 Under his leadership, A Better City achieved major organizational accomplishments and influenced a wide range of city and regional infrastructure projects and policies.

-Prior to leading A Better City, Mr. Dimino served the City of Boston as Commissioner of Transportation from 1985-1993, where he oversaw a staff of 400, represented the City on MBTA advisory boards and committees, and developed all related infrastructure projects and policies.
-Mr. Dimino then held a position as Vice President and Deputy Manager of Stone & Webster Engineering Corporation's Transportation Business Sector.
-He has also advised transportation projects in St. Louis, New York City, Belfast, and New South Wales.
+Prior to leading A Better City, Mr. Dimino served the City of Boston as Commissioner of Transportation from 1985-1993, where he oversaw a staff of 400, represented the City on MBTA advisory boards and committees.
+Mr. Dimino while in his position as commissioner served as the City of Boston’s Chairperson to the Central Artery projects Interagency Committee.

 Mr. Dimino served as Vice President and Deputy Manager of Stone & Webster Engineering Corporation's Transportation Business Sector.
 Mr. Dimino was also a lecture at Harvard University Graduate School of Design, teaching there for 17 years with a primary focus on transportation planning, project management, and development.
 Mr. Dimino also served as a guest lecturer at Boston University.
 He is also an editorial contributor to Boston’s Banker & Tradesman publication.